sendsay-ru/color-palette/README.md

 ## 🔆 Delta <a name="delta"></a>

 [Delta](https://en.wikipedia.org/wiki/Color_difference#CIEDE2000) is the max color difference between two colors that can be replaced.
-Min: 0 (same colors), max: 1 (like black-white):
+Min: 0 (same colors), max: 1 (like a black and white):

 ```
 npx zimablue -f './**/*.css' -d 0.018